House Democrats subpoena Trump's acting chief of staff in impeachment probe

 Mulvaney said in a news conference last month that the Trump administration's decision to hold up military aid was linked to Trump's demand for the investigations.
 He later walked back his remarks, but Democrats said that was tantamount to a confession and have cited it as evidence in their inquiry.

-The subpoena comes after former national security adviser John Bolton failed to appear for an interview Thursday.
+The subpoena came after former national security adviser John Bolton failed to appear for an interview Thursday.
 Democrats say they will use the no-shows as evidence of the president's obstruction of Congress.

 Even though some of the most high-profile witnesses have failed to appear -- Energy Secretary Rick Perry also declined to show up this week -- Democrats have indicated they think they already have ample testimony about Trump's conduct on Ukraine.
 A slew of current and former officials from the State Department and White House have appeared over the last several weeks and largely corroborated the same narrative -- that Trump had delegated his lawyer, Rudy Giuliani, to guide U.S.-Ukraine policy and that the two men were focused on pressuring Ukraine as the administration withheld military aid from the country.